EHB-MCT/wdm-WoutVanImpe/README.md

 - **Admin Dashboard**: User profiling with dangerous metadata analysis

+> **📝 Note on Model Accuracy**: The OCR and AI models in this demo run locally with smaller models for portability, which may result in reduced accuracy.
+For demonstration purposes, the account with username **"Wout"** has been populated with dummy data processed using more powerful OCR and AI models, showcasing the optimal performance and accuracy that would be achieved with production-grade models.

 ### 📊 Data Visualization

 - **Dashboard**: Interactive charts for spending patterns and category breakdowns